-In accordance with Section 501A of the Local Government Act 1993, Council levies a Landfill Management Charge for non-domestic waste.
-The purpose of the charge is to assist with the cost of the provision from commercial and non-domestic waste.
-These funds along with the provisions of non-domestic waste will assist Council in meeting future commitments such as the establishment of future landfills, the cost of current landfill operations and the remediation of past, current and future landfills to help minimise the environmental impact of landfills and also be ecologically sustainable.
+In accordance with Section 501A of the Local Government Act 1993, Council levies a Landfill Management Charge.
+The purpose of the charge is to partially assist with the cost of the provision of funds for the establishment of future landfills, the cost of current landfill operations and the remediation of past, current and future landfills to help minimise the environmental impact of landfills and also be ecologically sustainable.